supertestnet/trampoline_payments/README.md

 - They are an optional feature in zeus wallet
 - Anyone can make a trampoline payment manually at https://lnproxy.org

-*for sending only, unless you're using bolt12
+*for sending only, unless you use bolt12
-**for sending only -- you can't create an invoice that uses
+**for sending only -- you can't create an invoice that uses a rendezvous node

 # 3. You can make them undetectable